CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Workflow
 While this book is mostly focused on the development aspects of modular architecture, some management essentials must also be mentioned.
 Not surprisingly, developing software for a large organisation can be a real challenge.
 Imagine a scenario where around 30 to 50 developers per platform (iOS/Android/Backend) are working on the same project toward the same goal.
 Those developers are usually divided into multiple cross-functional teams that are working independently as toward each team's own goals.

-A cross-functional team usually consists of a product owner or a product manager, designers, who are defining the UI/UX and behaviour on each platform, developers from each platform, and last but not least, the quality assurance team.
+A cross-functional team usually consists of a product owner or a product manager, designers, who are defining the UI/UX and behaviour on each platform, developers from each platform, and last but not least, the quality assurance.
 Obviously the particular combination is highly dependent upon the company and its structure as well as the agile methodologies the company is using.

 For example, the team goal can be developing some specific business domain where the team then becomes the domain expert and is further responsible for developing, improving, and integrating that domain into the final customer-facing application.

 It could also be that the team develops a standalone application on top of the framework.
-If the team followed the same patterns defined in the framework, usually by technical leads, it can also be easily later on integrated as a part of some bigger application that for example groups those functionalities in one app.
+If the team followed the same patterns defined in the framework, usually by technical leads.
+The app can be then easily later on integrated as a part of some bigger application that for example groups those functionalities in one app.
 Or the other way around splits one big app into multiple smaller ones.
 Like for example, Facebook did with their Messenger app.
-// TOOD: feel free to reword this previous paragram.
-It is English; make short sentences. :D

 ### Teams
 Teams and their management play a crucial role in the success of the project.
-The modular architecture by any means helps to find boundaries of teams.
+The modular architecture by any means helps define boundaries of teams.
 From the developers POV, each developer is responsible for developing the frameworks belonging to the team.
 In our Cosmonaut example, it could be the Cosmonaut domain alongside with Cosmonaut service.
 While Spacesuit domain and Spacesuit service would be developed by another team.
-// TOOD: reword "modular arch by any means helps to find"; helps find? boundaries? helps discover existing boundaries or helps define boundaries?

 That does not necessarily mean that the team Cosmonaut, let us say, cannot develop or modify the source code in the domain or service of Spacesuit.
 It should however mean that changes team Cosmonaut makes to team Spacesuit's domain code should seek review and approval from the Spacesuit team.